Y45H-GitHub/retrivo/README.md

 **Download:** [latest release](https://github.com/Y45H-GitHub/retrivo/releases/latest) (Windows 10+, `Retrivo-Setup-<version>.exe`)

-> **Renamed from FormVault.** The GitHub repo, package name, app ID, and product name were all updated as part of a repositioning pivot — see the note under "Releasing / auto-update" below for what still needs to happen on GitHub's side before a new release can go out under this name.
+> **Renamed from FormVault.** The GitHub repo, package name, app ID, and product name were all updated as part of a repositioning pivot.

 ## Tech Stack